patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ## Run a pretrained checkpoint using the original repository

-At first, you will work the original repository.
-Often, the original implementation is very "researchy" meaning that documentation might be lacking and the code can be hard to read / understand.
+At first, you will work on the original repository.
+Often, the original implementation is very "researchy" meaning that documentation might be lacking and the code can be difficult to understand.
 But this should be exactly your motivation to reimplement [name of the model].
-At Hugging Face, one of our main goals is to *make people stand on the shoulders of giants* which translates here very well into taking a working model and rewriting it to make it as **accesable, user-friendly, and beautiful** as possible.
+At Hugging Face, one of our main goals is to *make people stand on the shoulders of giants* which translates here very well into taking a working model and rewriting it to make it as **accessible, user-friendly, and beautiful** as possible.
-This is the #1 motivation to reimplement models into 🤗Transformers - trying to maximize access to a complex new NLP technology for **everybody**.
+This is the #1 motivation to re-implement models into 🤗Transformers - trying to maximize access to a complex new NLP technology for **everybody**.

 You should start thereby by diving into the original repository.

 ### Get familiar with the original repository.

-Succesfully running the official pre-trained model in the original repository is often **the most difficult** step.
+Successfully running the official pre-trained model in the original repository is often **the most difficult** step.
 From our experience, it is very important to spend some time to get familiar with the [original codebase]([link to original repo]).
 You should find out

 - Where to find the pre-trained weights
 - How to load the pre-trained weights into its corresponding model